winglang/wing/wingpf/README.md

 Tests are executed with `npm run test`.
 Catch++ is used for native unit tests.

+Temporarily run tests with: `./build/wingpf-cli tests/main.js .` while being in the directory of this file.

 ## Mission

 The `wingpf` runtime's mission is to allow the Wing compiler (`wingc`), execute